ElisabethHuhn/AndroidArchitectureExample3/README.md

   * if don't want to delete it, make it so everyone can see it.
 * Only what you need when you need it
 * Search engines are blind as well.
 SEO depends on link text
+* A link is a promise
+* WIIFT - what's in it for them
+* A UI is like a joke, if you have to explain it, it is  not that good

 Guidelines